sagemath/sagewiki_to_gh-2022-10-10/doc3.md

 '''Saturday, August 30, 2008'''

 We will focus mostly on doctests Doc Days 3.
 Our goal is to raise the coverage score for the Sage library to 60%, since this is a central goal for September.
-We need about XXX new doctests to get to 60% coverage.
+We need about 460 new doctests to get to 60% coverage (compared to mabshoff's 3.1.2.alpha3 merge tree as of 10am PST)

 == Meetups ==